SKANDHAN-13/L2O4PC/README.md

 Reads `x, y, yaw` columns from CSV, then:

 1. **Unwraps** the yaw column with `np.unwrap` to remove ±π jumps.
-2. **Closes the loop** — if the gap between the last and first point exceeds 5 cm, linearly interpolates a bridge segment.
+2. **Closes the loop** : If the gap between the last and first point exceeds 5 cm, linearly interpolates a bridge segment.
 3. **Resamples at 3 cm spacing** along cumulative arc-length so that every subsequent index calculation is uniform in distance.